 Window Replacement Cost in New York: 2026 Pricing Guide

-Window replacement in New York costs $750 to $1,500 per window installed in 2026, placing it in the Very High cost tier nationally.
+Window replacement in New York costs $400 to $675 per window installed in 2026, placing it in the Moderate cost tier nationally.
 New York pricing splits dramatically between the metro area and upstate.
 Manhattan and boroughs run $1,000-$1,500+ per window due to the highest labor rates, building access challenges, and co-op/condo requirements.
 Upstate runs a more moderate $600-$1,100.

 Get a personalized estimate for your New York home with our window replacement cost calculator — just enter your zip code for region-adjusted pricing.